grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 Concepts/04 Graceful stop.md

 ## Graceful stop

 The `gracefulStop` option is available for all executors except `externally-controlled`.
-It specifies a duration that k6 should wait before forcefully interrupting an iteration.
+It specifies a duration that k6 will wait before forcefully interrupting an iteration.
 The default value is `30s`.

 ### Graceful stop example